myzhang1029/automatic-2048/README.md

 # automatic-2048
-Play the famous 2048 game automatically!
+Play the famous 2048 game automatically, and see how smart (or silly) is your computer!

 ## Requirements
 - C Compiler